PROSPIRE-TECHNOLOGY-SERVICES/nagios-mcp/README.md

 uv run mcp install server.py
 ```

-Create `.env` file with the Nagios Core variables and keep it in the repo
+Create `.env` file with the Nagios Core variables and keep it in the repo or you can define them directly in the `json` below
 ```
 NAGIOS_URL="http://localhost/nagios"
 NAGIOS_USER="your_nagios_core_username"